Tools for Academic Writing

 Word Processors

-- MS Word, Libre Office
+- Desktop software: MS Word, Libre Office

 MS Word has been the standard tool for writing academic papers for many years.
 However, being familiar and pervasive doesn’t mean it is truly easy to use!
 Anyone who has spent hours trying to figure out some odd formatting quirk, seen the entire theme disappear when pasting something in, or opened a document from an earlier software version will understand some of the limitations of these platforms.